m5b/INF133/_sources/index.md

 ### Participation

 Participation grades will be based on your individual activity across the various platforms used in the class.
-To earn full participation credit, you must complete all of the Socrative quiz sessions and demonstrate engagement with the class in some capacity.
-Engagement can occur through discussion during in-person class time or helpful activity in the class communication tool, Zulip.
+To earn full participation credit, you must complete all of the Socrative quiz sessions (taken during lecture) and demonstrate engagement with the class in some capacity.
+Engagement can occur through discussion during in-person class time, regular attendance at your assigned discussion section, and helpful activity in the class communication tool, Zulip.

 ## Schedule